 The extreme cases might be these: In May of 2014, a man later identified as Joseph Houseman, 63, of Kalamazoo, Michigan, was reported by a 911 caller to be walking around a neighborhood carrying an assault rifle (although, the caller said, it might have been a BB gun or pellet gun).
 Police were dispatched, and keeping a safe distance, conversed with the apparently drunken Houseman, who refused to give his name and responded with obscenities (including, “Why don’t you f*****g shoot me?”) and rude gestures (including grabbing his genitals).
-For forty minutes, police negotiated with Houseman, and ultimately he sat on the curb and put down the rifle, which was confiscated.
+For forty minutes, police negotiated with Houseman from a distance, and ultimately he sat on the curb and put down the rifle, which was confiscated.
 He was then allowed to go home.
 Eventually, it was determined that Houseman had not broken any laws and his rifle was returned to him.
 There is video of part of the encounter here.

 Six months after the Houseman incident, Tamir Rice, 12, of Cleveland, Ohio, was carrying a realistic-looking toy gun in a public park.
 A 911 caller reported this, saying the gun was “probably a fake” and the subject was “probably a juvenile.”
 Two Cleveland police officers responded, rolling up to Rice in a patrol car, whereupon one officer immediately jumped out and within two seconds fired twice.
 Rice died the next day.
 The police department released this video.